defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 # UDS Bundled Software Factory for Nutanix

 This is a UDS Software Factory bundle intended to be deployed on an RKE2 K8s cluster running in Nutanix.
-This bundle utilizes the nutanix-csi driver to support running UDS Software Factory on Nutanix.
 It has been tested using RKE2 clusters deployed with the [Nutanix RKE2 module](https://github.com/defenseunicorns/delivery-nutanix-iac/tree/main/modules/rke2).

 A list of included applications can be found [here](docs/packages-and-dependencies.md).